diegosanchez/clojure-contactless-public-transport/README.md

-## Probe of concepts of "“The basic steps of a function design recipe” from HdP
+## Probe of concepts of "The basic steps of a function design recipe" from HdP

 The book: “How to Design Programs: An Introduction to Programming and Computing (The MIT Press).” iBooks.